feathersjs/docs/help/readme.md

 There are many ways that you can get help if you are stuck or have a question about Feathers.

+## Support Feathers, get help

+By [becoming a sponsor](https://github.com/sponsors/daffl/) you support Feathers continued development and get access to a Feathers newsletter and tiers with 30 or 60 minute monthly office hour sessions to walk you through any issues you may be facing using FeathersJS.
+This may include architecture discussions, debug sessions, patterns, or more.

 ## Resources

 Existing resources may already have an answer to your question, so it always makes sense checking them first: